Text Message

 Multiple-recipient example: (123)456-7890@txt.att.net,(234)567-8901@txt.att.net,(345)678-9012@txt.att.net

-If you're configuring manually, provide the phone numbers for each carrier selected from the drop-down menu.
-Multiple recipients can be entered in a comma-separated list.
+If you configure recipients manually, provide the phone numbers for each carrier selected from the drop-down menu.
+To enter multiple recipients, use a comma-separated list.

 Single-recipient example: (123)456-7890 with @txt.att.net selected from the Carrier drop-down menu.